Bigfoot619/Bigfoot619/README.md

 ## Design and Development
-I'm Gilad from Israel, and I am software engineer
+I'm Gilad from Israel and I am software engineer

 ## Skills and Experience
 *  React